malwarebo/safekey/README.md

-## Passforge - Password generator in Rust
+## Safekey - Password generator in Rust

 ### Pre-requisite
 Make sure you have Rust installed in your system.